 For Supplier Diversity Professionals the Council is working with to determine needs in order to better help upgrade programs.

 Strategic Imperative #3 is targeted to implementing elements that improve the infrastructure of the Council.
 In particular, this working group looked at several key areas:

 - Updating the Board of Directors Information/Resource Package and policies for sign-off, i.e. Conflict of Interest, Whistleblowers, Sexual Harassment, etc.

-- Obtaining a software solution to enhance matchmaker capabilities.
+- Training and utilizing a software solution to enhance matchmaker capabilities.
 This includes creating MBE profiles and developing a database of buyers and supplier diversity professionals who are a part of the membership.